Spike-based Neuromorphic Computing for Next-Generation Computer Vision: Neuromorphic Devices and Circuits

-The non-volatile resistance switching in first experimentally demonstrated memristor \cite{strukov2008missing} was caused by the movement of oxygen vacancies in TiO2 under the influence of an electric field.
-It was a first-order memristor in the sense that the dynamics of the underlying state variable (width of the TiO2 region occupied by the oxygen defects) can be modeled using a first order differential equation.
-Most memristors ever built are first-order i.e. one dominant dynamical process that enables memory.
-Later, memristors based on TaOx (\cite{kim2015experimental}) were designed to be sensitive to thermal effects.
-These are second-order devices i.e. two state variables namely, the radius of the filament of oxygen vacancies and temperature.
+The non-volatile resistance switching in the first experimentally demonstrated memristor \cite{strukov2008missing} was caused by the movement of oxygen vacancies in TiO$_2$ under the influence of an electric field.
+It was a first-order memristor in the sense that the dynamics of the underlying state variable (width of the TiO$_2$ region occupied by the oxygen defects) can be modeled using a first-order differential equation.
+Most memristors built so far are first-order, that is, one dominant dynamical process that enables memory.
+Later, memristors based on TaO$_x$(\cite{kim2015experimental}) were designed to be sensitive to thermal effects.
+These are second-order devices with two state variables, namely, the radius of the filament of oxygen vacancies and temperature.
 The device exhibited dynamic volatile memory along with the static non-volatile resistance switching property.
-Second-order effects were also seen in HfO2 memristors \cite{rodriguez2018characterization}.
+Second-order effects were also seen in HfO$_2$ memristors \cite{rodriguez2018characterization}.
 Another second-order memristor dynamics was found in ferroelectric memristors \cite{mikheev2019ferroelectric} with built-in electric fields and the dynamical response of the interfacial defects being the two state variables.
 These devices also exhibit temporal memory along with the resistance switching behaviour.
-In addition to solid state devices, biomolecular volatile memristors with SRDP (spike rate dependent plasticity) have also been reported \cite{najem2018memristive}.
-These devices are even more biologically faithful in their composition, ion-channel based conduction and native time scale of operation and have been used for solving benchmark problems with promising accuracy \cite{hasan2018biomimetic}.
-The functionality is governed by two independent first order dynamics, namely, pore generation and electrowetting.
+In addition to solid state devices, biomolecular volatile memristors with SRDP (spike rate-dependent plasticity) have also been reported \cite{najem2018memristive}.
+These devices are even more biologically faithful in their composition, ion-channel based conduction, and native time scale of operation and have been used for solving benchmark problems with promising accuracy \cite{hasan2018biomimetic}.
+The functionality is governed by two independent first-order dynamics, namely, pore generation, and electrowetting.
 In addition to emulating chemical synapse, biomolecular memristors have also been used to build artificial electrical synapse that exhibits voltage-dependent, dynamic changes in its conductance \cite{koner2019memristive}.